Beverly Gray: Beverly Gray, Senior

 Shirley's kidnappers do not waste much time dancing.
-Rather, they call the police in a neighboring "little suburban town," telling them to be on the lookout for a "stolen car."
-Shirley and Beverly are soon pulled over and informed that their "father told us you took the car and were running away," and that the police "are to hold you until he gets here."
+Rather, they call the police in a neighboring "little suburban town", telling them to be on the lookout for a stolen car.
+Shirley and Beverly are soon pulled over and informed that their "father told us you took the car and were running away", and that the police "are to hold you until he gets here".
 At the police station, Shirley convinces the policemen to call her real father, but he is unable to arrive before the kidnappers appear, claiming to be friends of the girls.
-One man talks to the police chief while the other walks to the girls, "a revolver in his hand," and threatens them to back up the story.
+One man talks to the police chief while the other walks to the girls, "a revolver in his hand", and threatens them to back up the story.
 Beverly speaks the truth instead and narrowly avoids being shot.
 Shirley's father arrives unseen but is overpowered.
-Beverly, Shirley, Mr. Parker and the police chief are held at gunpoint, until Beverly edges around the men, takes a flashlight from her pocket, and thrusts "it against the back of the man before her with a stern command to put up his hands."
-Mr. Parker and the chief use this distraction to throw themselves upon the kidnappers: One is handcuffed, and the other bolts for the exit.
+Beverly, Shirley, Mr. Parker and the police chief are held at gunpoint, until Beverly edges around the men, takes a flashlight from her pocket, and thrusts "it against the back of the man before her with a stern command to put up his hands".
+Mr. Parker and the chief use this distraction to throw themselves upon the kidnappers: one is handcuffed, and the other bolts for the exit.

 The ensuing car chase is shown on the dust jacket.
 The kidnapper jumps into his car while the girls, along with Mr. Parker, pile into the police chief's car.
 The chase ends when a truck sideswipes the kidnapper's car, flipping it over.
 The kidnapper is pulled out of the wreckage and arrested.
 Mr. Parker then drives the girls back to Vernon, where they regale their classmates with the story of their adventure.

-Spring term continues, and Shirley gradually makes amends with the girls she had previously "snubbed" and "treated shamefully."
-Beverly "resign[s] from the tennis team," ostensibly because she does not have "the time to devote to practice."
-It's implied she's resigning to make Shirley feel better about quitting the basketball team earlier.
-This interpretation is believed by Shirley herself, and she entreats Beverly not to "make the mistake I made."
+Spring term continues, and Shirley gradually makes amends with the girls she had previously "snubbed" and "treated shamefully".
+Beverly "resign[s] from the tennis team", ostensibly because she does not have "the time to devote to practice".
+It is implied she is resigning to make Shirley feel better about quitting the basketball team earlier.
+This interpretation is believed by Shirley herself, and she entreats Beverly not to "make the mistake I made".
 Beverly changes her tune and her resignation is forgotten.
 With Beverly on the team, the "championship tennis match between Vernon College and Wayne Seminary" results in a Vernon victory.
 In the course of the match, Beverly once again injures her ankle and nearly collapses from exhaustion.